Skip to main content

 When there are input values incompatible with a column's data type, Polaris does the following:

-• Coerce the type: An incompatible data that can be cast.
-For example, a long-typed value in a string-typed column.
+• Coerce the type: An incompatible data type that can be cast.
+For example, a long-typed input value in a string-typed column.

 • Ingest null value: An incompatible data type that can't be cast.
 For example, a string-typed value in a long-typed column.